bloominstituteoftechnology/User-Interface/README.md

 ## Objectives:

 Project objectives are meant to increase your knowledge by giving you practice on the principles learned earlier in the day.
 Aim to complete every objective on this list.
-Get as far as you can on the design as we will be using your work today for tomorrow's project as well.
+Get as far as you can on the design as we will be using your work today for tomorrow's project as well..

 **Watch this short guide on how to setup your project:**  [UI Project Setup 101](https://youtu.be/UU9WjpMsaLE)